-“The Flesh And The Spirit” by Anne Bradstreet is a metaphorical poem dealing with the human spirit and bodily desire.
+“The Flesh And The Spirit” by Anne Bradstreet is a symbolic poem dealing with the human spirit and bodily desire.
 ‘The Flesh’ and ‘The Spirit’ are personified as they are said to be sisters, and the conversation between them brings forth the ideas of the features and what the body and the spirit are made up of.

-She wrote many poems taken to England by her brother-in-law, and published in 1650 without her knowledge under the title The Tenth Muse, Lately Sprung Up in America.
+She wrote many poems taken to England by her brother-in-law and published in 1650 without her knowledge under the title The Tenth Muse, Lately Sprung Up in America.
 Other poems were published in 1678 after her death.

 The Flesh And The Spirit: Setting

 The poem is set in an era where the Bibliographical and Puritan reference (Bradstreet’s father was a Puritan) of the bodily pleasure deceiving one of the soul’s higher pleasure is brought forward.
-The conflict between the two elements of human existence, ‘Flesh’ and ‘Spirit,’ is clearly depicted in the poem.
+The conflict between the two elements of human existence, ‘Flesh’ and ‘Spirit,’ is depicted in the poem.
 The poem glorifies the Spirit and subjugates the Flesh.

 The Flesh And The Spirit: Poetic Devices